zacharyrussell/CS356R-Lab1/README.md

 	// Report the cosine similarity measure and add the cross-correlation plot here.
 	```

+## Exercise 3: Discussion ##
+// Add your answers below.

+* Q1: Is it easier to look at the issue of exponential damping in the time or frequency domain?
+Why?
+* Q2: Is it easier to determine which note was played in the time or frequency domain?
+Why?
+* Q3: If the time constant of exponential damping is reduced, does that imply that the note lasts for a longer or shorter period of time?
+* Q4: How might you apply what you learned in this lab to looking into the areas of speech recognition and automatic note detection for arbitrary musical pieces?
+What would be additional challenges?
+Why?

 ## Acknowledgment
 This lab is adapted from [6.082 Introduction to EECS 2](http://web.mit.edu/6.02/www/f2006/) at Massachusetts Institute of Technology.